 At the end of the day, students will be dismissed in a staggered fashion to minimize the congestion in locker bays.
 At dismissal, students are asked to get their items from their locker and exit the building immediately rather than socializing in the building.
 Face coverings must be worn in the building and should not be removed until students are in their personal car for the ride home or are no longer in an area with others.

 Students needing to stay after school for rides or activities will be required to remain in the cafeteria while waiting.
-All students should sit one person per 6 foot table section, and all facing the main gymnasium.
-Face coverings will be worn.
+Students should utilize the tables/chairs as they are set up without moving them for distancing purposes.
 Students involved in after school activities should report directly to the activity and follow the protocol in place.

 A fourth lunch period has been added to the schedule to allow for better distancing.